mia-platform/console-mcp-server/README.md

 npm ci
 ```

-Once has finished you will have all the dependencies installed on the project, then you have to prepare an environent
+Once has finished you will have all the dependencies installed on the project, then you have to prepare an environment
 file by copying the default.env file and edit it accordingly.

 ```sh